Lumavate-Team/documentation/docs/2-development.rst

    .. figure:: ../images/enviromentselect.PNG
       :align: center
       :width: 400px
-      :alt: Image of the Lumavate Environment Select Page
+      :alt: Image of the Lumavate Organization Select Page

-      The Environment Select page allows users to select the command center or studio he/she wishes to edit.
+      The Organization Select page allows users to select the command center or studio he/she wishes to edit.
 Command centers are shown with a gear icon.
 Studios are shown with a paint palette icon.

 #.
 Once inside the command center, you will have the option to add a :ref:`widget <widgets>`, :ref:`microservice <microservices>`, or :ref:`component-set <component-sets>`.
 Click on the corresponding tab in the sidebar for the tool you wish to add.
 You will be taken to that tool’s library page.